 Decide How You Want Each Asset Handled

-You may want some accounts deleted or deactivated while others you may want to save or transfer to others.
+You may want some accounts deleted or deactivated while others may want to be saved or transferred to others.
 Although your wishes may conflict with some companies’ terms of service, it’s still important to communicate your desires.
-If any of your digital assets have monetary value – say an online stock trading account – be clear about what you want to be done with those assets and who should manage the accounts.
+If any of your digital assets have a monetary value – say an online stock trading account – be clear about what you want to be done with those assets and who should manage the accounts.